trses/screw-nut-knobs/README.md

 ### 2024-12-22
 * fixes #5: nut in securing hub too low, replaced the `.stl` files
-* feature #3: added support for allen screws
+* feature #3: added support for Allen screws

 ## Model on Printables